rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

 than a few seconds in the event of a failure.

 A Cloud Databases HA instance group includes a source database instance with one or two replicas.
-For a true HA setup, we recommend two replicas.
+For a robust HA setup, we recommend two replicas.
 If the source database instance becomes unavailable, an automatic failover is initiated to one of the replicas.
 The automatic failover and promotion of the new replica is completed in approximately 10 to 30 seconds.